syncfusion-content/xamarin-docs/Xamarin/SfAvatarView/Getting-Started.md

 ### Adding the SfAvatarView control as the content of ContentPage

-You can add a custom image for displaying in SfAvatarview using the `ImageSource` property.
+You can add a custom image for displaying in SfAvatarView using the `ImageSource` property.

 {% tabs %}
 {% highlight xaml %}